chandansgowda/csg_meals_app/README.md

 # CSG Meals App

-This flutter application was developed whie learning navigation and frontend development from a Udemy course from Academind.
+This flutter application was developed while learning navigation and frontend development from an Udemy course from Academind.